Path-integral Monte Carlo simulation of time-reversal noninvariant bulk systems with a case study of rotating Yukawa gases: Application: rotating Yukawa gases

 We consider particles that interact by a repulsive modified-Bessel-function interaction.
 The system rotates about the $z$-axis with angular velocity $\Omega$.
 In the co-rotating frame it is described by the Hamiltonian

 where $\epsilon$ and $a$ characterize the strength and the range of the interaction, respectively.
+The correspondence between $\Omega$ and the formerly defined cyclotron frequency and magnetic length scales is

 We consider both Bose and spinless Fermi systems.

 In cold atomic experiments a confinement potential is also present, which is weakened by the centrifugal force in the co-rotating frame.
 We do not include these terms; we describe a homogeneous portion of the gas.
-As apparent from Eq.~(\ref{eq:corot}), the Coriolis force couples to momenta just like a uniform magnetic field does for charged particles \cite{Wilkin98,Cooper08}.
-The quantitative connection is established by the correspondence
+As is apparent from Eq.~(\ref{eq:corot}), the Coriolis force couples to momenta just like a uniform magnetic field does for charged particles \cite{Wilkin98,Cooper08}.

 For $\Omega=0$, a mathematically equivalent system arises in type-II superconductors, where the bosons correspond to Abrikosov vortex lines \cite{Nelson89}.
-Both the ground state \cite{Magro93} and the finite temperature \cite{Nordborg97} phase diagram of this time-reversal invariant system have been explored by quantum Monte Carlo techniques.
+Both the ground state \cite{Magro93} and the finite-temperature \cite{Nordborg97} phase diagram of this time-reversal invariant system have been explored by quantum Monte Carlo techniques.

 There are four energy scales in the problem: the temperature $k_\text{B}T\equiv\beta^{-1}$, the cyclotron energy $\hbar\omega_c$, the interaction strength $\epsilon$, and the energy that corresponds to the interaction length scale, $\hbar^2/(2ma^2)$.
 We introduce the dimensionless parameters